Sideline Sidekick

 FINAL SOLUTIONS

-My final solution streamlines navigation, increases discoverability, and establishes visual hierarchy — helping physicians treat injuries easier and quicker
+My final solution streamlines navigation, increases discoverability, and establishes visual hierarchy — helping physicians treat injuries easier and quicker.

 Name